Internships Intend To Provide You With Exploratory Experiences, Helping in the Process of Selecting a Major and/or Career.

 Exceptions to this procedure are rare and handled by appeal to the Exploratory internship Oversight Committee.

 Students will be able to better determine major and/or career paths based on hands-on experiences in the internship provider workplace setting.

 - Develop Decision-Making Skills

 - Increase Knowledge of Careers and Employment Opportunities

 - Strengthen Interpersonal Communication Skills

-During your internship, you will complete weekly reflective journal reports and a personal self-assessment exercise designed to enrich your experience.
-These requirements make it possible for you to learn more about the work place and about yourself.
+What to expect during your internship, you will complete weekly reflective journal reports and a personal self-assessment exercise designed to enrich your experience.
+These requirements make it possible for you to learn more about the workplace and about yourself.
 The Diamond Model: Career Decision Making Tasks and Sequences will serve as the framework for the internship experience.